 White House seeks delay on Huawei ban for contractors

-The ban is one part of a multifaceted U.S. push against Huawei Technologies Co Ltd, the world’s largest telecoms network gear maker, which Washington has accused of espionage and stealing intellectual property.
+The ban is one part of a multifaceted US push against Huawei Technologies, the world’s largest telecoms network gear maker, which Washington has accused of espionage and stealing intellectual property.

 The defense law, called the National Defense Authorization Act (NDAA), placed a broad ban on the use of federal money to purchase products from Huawei, citing national security concerns.